Tris(bipyridine)ruthenium(II) chloride

-Tris(bipyridine)ruthenium(II) chloride is the chloride salt coordination complex with the formula [Ru(bpy)_{3}]Cl_{2}.
-This polypyridine complex is a red crystalline salt obtained as the hexahydrate, although all of the properties of interest are in the cation [Ru(bpy)_{3}]^{2+}, which has received much attention because of its distinctive optical properties.
-The chlorides can be replaced with other anions, such as PF_{6}^{−}.
+Tris(bipyridine)ruthenium(II) chloride is the chloride salt coordination complex [Ru(bpy)3](2+).
+This polypyridine complex is a red crystalline salt obtained as the hexahydrate, although all of the properties of interest are in the cation [Ru(bpy)3](2+), which has received much attention because of its distinctive optical properties.
+The chlorides can be replaced with other anions, such as link=hexafluorophosphate|PF_{6}−.

 Synthesis and structure

 cis-Dichlorobis(bipyridine)ruthenium(II) is an intermediate in the synthesis of tris(bipyridine)ruthenium(II) chloride.

 This salt is prepared by treating an aqueous solution of ruthenium trichloride with 2,2'-bipyridine.
 In this conversion, Ru(III) is reduced to Ru(II), and hypophosphorous acid is typically added as a reducing agent.
-[Ru(bpy)_{3}]^{2+} is octahedral, containing a central low spin d^{6} Ru(II) ion and three bidentate bpy ligands.
-The Ru-N distances are 2.053(2), shorter than the Ru-N distances for [Ru(bpy)_{3}]^{3+}.
+[Ru(bpy)3](2+) is octahedral, containing a central low spin d^{6} Ru(II) ion and three bidentate bpy ligands.
+The Ru-N distances are 2.053(2), shorter than the Ru-N distances for [Ru(bpy)3](3+).
 The complex is chiral, with D_{3} symmetry.
 It has been resolved into its enantiomers.
 In its lowest lying triplet excited state the molecule is thought to attain lower C_{2} symmetry, as the excited electron is localized primarily on a single bipyridyl ligand.

-Photochemistry of [Ru(bpy)_{3}]^{2+}
+Photochemistry of [Ru(bpy)3](2+)

-Transitions of [Ru(bpy)_{3}]^{2+} where MC is metal centered, LC is ligand centered, and MLCT is metal ligand charge transfer.
+Transitions of [Ru(bpy)3](2+) where MC is metal centered, LC is ligand centered, and MLCT is metal ligand charge transfer.